ziacko/OAUpsample/README.md

 here is an example of this in practice with 85% of the pixels on the X axis being stripped [Screencast_20250722_155514.webm](https://github.com/user-attachments/assets/de0c9aae-a582-4d56-8ec6-7b8cc9d0cde7)

+NOTE:
-NOTE: this works best when stripping pixels vertically
+- this works best when stripping pixels vertically
+- if you are rendering via OpenGL, be sure to flip the search and area textures for SMAA to account for Y-flip issues